Chapter 7 -- EQUIPMENT TO OBSERVE MARS

 EFFECTS OF FILTERS ON MARS

 In general, "astronomical seeing" is improved by using filters.
 Red filters improve seeing the greatest and is followed by orange, then yellow, and so on.
 Each color filter will pass their characteristic color of light and block their complimentary colors.
 Red objects will appear very dark in a blue or green filter and bright in a red filter.
 Green features will be bright in green light, dark in blue or red light.
 Blue is bright in blue light and dark in red or green and yellow.
-Many A.L.P.O. members recommend Eastman Kodak Wratten Color Filter for observing the planets.
+Many A.L.P.O. members recommend Eastman Kodak Wratten Color Filters for observing the planets.
 Listed below are the filter reactions on Mars:

 at night and in twilight hours.
 Difficult to observe due to